Published November 10, 2024 | Updated May 5, 2026

-Those involved in the project are hopeful that the complex will attract new residential housing, a grocery store, daycare and restaurants to the area that has long been neglected by the city.
+Those involved in the project are hopeful that the complex will attract new residential housing, a grocery store, daycare, and restaurants to an area that has long been neglected by the city.

 I’d love to hear what you have to say so please feel free to comment.
 Until next time, keep exploring!